yorikvanhavre/FreeCAD-manual/installing.md

 7. That's it, FreeCAD is installed.
 You will find it in your start menu.
 ![FreeCAD installation on windows, step 5](http://www.freecadweb.org/wiki/images/0/0b/Freecad-windows-install-05.jpg)

+**Installing a development version**

+Packaging FreeCAD and creating installer takes some time and dedication, so usually, development (also called pre-release) versions are provided as .zip (or .7z) archives.
+These don't need to be installed, just unpack them and lauch FreeCAD by double-clicking the FreeCAD.exe file that you will find inside.
+This also allows you to keep both the stable and "unstable" versions together on the same computer.

 ### Installing on Linux

 On most modern Linux distributions (Ubuntu, Fedora, OpenSUSE, Debian, Mint, Elementary, etc), FreeCAD can be installed